 - Prosthetics.

 Depending on your procedure, these hospital fees can really add up.
 Fortunately, some or all of these costs could be paid for by private hospital insurance if your treatment is covered.
-However, If the hospital or doctor charges more than the MBS fee for their services, you may still need to pay out-of-pocket, which is known as the gap payment.
+However, if the hospital or doctor charges more than the MBS fee for their services, you may still need to pay out-of-pocket, which is known as the gap payment.

 Some doctors have gap agreements with insurers.
 This is where the treating doctors agree to only charge the amount Medicare and your health fund will pay (no gap), or a set amount above what Medicare and your health fund will pay (known gap).
 It’s a good idea to speak with your doctors and health fund prior to a hospital admission to understand if they participate in any no gap or known gap agreements.